-- If the class teacher is available (i.e. not poorly) they will make contact via telephone at least once a week to check on pupils' engagement with remote education. - Where engagement is a concern, parents and carers will be informed by telephone or email to discuss further and try to provide support.
+- If the class teacher is available (i.e. not poorly) they will make contact via telephone and/or Google Meet at least once a week to check on pupils' engagement with remote education. - Completion of work can also be monitored via School 360 by the class teacher and Headteacher. - Parents can submit children's work once completed and feed back to the child's class teacher on any issues or concerns.
+This is also supplemented with a digital platform monitoring system. - Where engagement is a concern, parents and carers will be informed by telephone or email to discuss further and try to provide support.